Mother of boy beaten by Cristiano Ronaldo lashes out after apology

 Jacob is obsessed with Everton and football.
 It is his passion.
 He just took a complete shine off the game, the win, the experience.

-He also posted on social networks that what the footballer wrote is not an apology: “I thought: ‘How rude, you are telling everyone that you have apologized and you have not.’
+He also published on social networks that what the footballer wrote is not an apology: “I thought, ‘How rude, you’re telling everyone that you’ve apologized and you haven’t.
 He had several hours to reflect on it.
 He should have found out our contact details…be private, say he had spoken to us and post something.
 I would have been happy with that.”

+(Also read: Cristiano Ronaldo: this is how he defends himself against Wayne Rooney’s attacks).

 Finally, he recounted a conversation he would have had with his son, who was a fan of the team and the footballer: “I asked him: ‘Would you like to go?
-Ronaldo said we could go to United.’ never see him again.’
-That’s annoying because Ronaldo was one of the reasons I wanted to go to the United game.”
+Ronaldo said we could go to United’.
+He said, ‘No, Mom, I would never want to see him again.’
+That’s annoying because Ronaldo was one of the reasons he wanted to go to the United game.“.

 Trends WEATHER